lreigbua/Refined_Thermal_FEA_Additive/README.md

 ## Introduction

-This library solves a thermal model of a powder bed fusion process in Abaqus.
+This library allows to solve thermal models of powder bed fusion processes in Abaqus.
 It uses layer-wise adaptive mesh refinement to speed up the simulation.
 Since it is still a computationally expensive simulation, it uses a high time resolution only in the layers specified, where temperature will be recorded as history outputs.

 <img src="https://github.com/lreigbua/Process_Structure_FEA_SLM_w_refinement/assets/93150422/c12be3a9-2974-4319-aa18-f156adb31724" width="300" align="center">